 On supporting teaching assistants (2009-2011)Most of this work came out of my undergraduate thesis, which was a qualitative evaluation of teaching assistant experiences in teaching CS at UBC.

 - A Case Study of the Development of CS Teaching Assistants and Their Experiences with Team Teaching.
 Elizabeth Patitsas.
-Koli 2013.
-(Slides here)
+Koli 2013. (pdf and slides here)

 - A Case Study of Environmental Factors Influencing Teaching Assistant Job Satisfaction.
 Elizabeth Patitsas.
-ICER 2012.
-(Slides here)
+ICER 2012. (pdf and slides here)

 - What can we learn from quantitative teaching assistant evaluations?
 Elizabeth Patitsas, Patrice Belleville.
-WCCCE 2012.
-(Slides here)
+WCCCE 2012. (pdf and slides here)

 On teaching digital logic (2008-2012)How do we make digital logic labs interesting and engaging for students?
 I was part of a project to redevelop the lab curriculum for the digital logic course at UBC.
 During the process I surveyed students and TAs about the labs, to evaluate the curriculum changes.

 - Effective Closed Labs in Early CS Courses: Lessons from Eight Terms of Action Research.
 Elizabeth Patitsas, Steve Wolfman.
-SIGCSE 2012.
-(Slides here)
+SIGCSE 2012. (pdf and slides here)

 - Changes in CPSC 121: Toward a Coherent Picture of Computation.
 Elizabeth Patitsas, Kimberly Voll.
 CWSEI End-of-Year Event, April 2010.
 Also presented at UBC Celebrate Learning, June 2010.
 (Poster here)